 - Lead Guitarist

-Each of these roles has specific responsibilities, but all must perform in harmony together.
-If you are not joining an already established band, it’s important to note that everyone in the group should be contributing equally to the creative process.
+Each of these roles has specific responsibilities.
+But all must perform in harmony together.
+Not joining an already-established band?
+Then it’s important that everyone in the group is contributing to the tasks.

-Outside the creativity responsibilities, it should be decided that certain members will be responsible for things like:
+Outside the creativity responsibilities, it should be agreed that members be responsible for: